kristinaleilani/kristinaleilani.github.io/_pages/about.md

 ---
 title: Welcome!
 subtitle: My research is focused on...
 I am interested in...
 I'm always glad to talk about research, increasing DEI in STEM,...
-If you're interested in collaborating or looking for a dive buddy, feel free to send me an email and/or follow me on social media.
 description: Personal is the perfect theme for developers, designers and other creatives.
 featured_image: /images/Headshot_CaneBay.JPG
 ---